25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 });
 ```

-- When Webpack comes across this syntax, it automatically starts code-splitting your app.
+- When Webpack comes across this syntax, it automatically starts code-splitting your app

 #### React Lazy Loading

-`React.lazy` (React _v16.6_) function lets you render a dynamic import as a regular component.
+`React.lazy` (React _v16.6_) function lets you render a dynamic import as a regular component

 - `React.lazy` takes a function that must call a dynamic `import()`.
 This must return a `Promise` which resolves to a module with a **`default` export containing a React component.**